fledge-iot/fledge-north-opcuaclient/docs/index.rst

 An example to |generate_certificate| to do this is available as part of the underlying |FreeOpcUa|.

 .. note::
-    subjectAltName should be same as your OPCUA server Application URI and also the subject commonName should be your server FQDN or YOUR hostname.
+    subjectAltName should be same as your OPCUA server Application URI.

 Use the OpenSSL command-line utility to generate the certificate and key files to the formats needed for the Plugin.